-- (1) A motion may be made to the Court of Appeal, in accordance with this Rule 90.36. - (2) A motion may be made to the Court of Appeal in any appeal or other matter in which a motion may be made to the Court of Appeal by notice, application, motion, petition, or otherwise under this Rule 90.36, another Rule in these Rules, any other Rules, the Supreme Court Act (Canada), or other legislation. - (3) A person who intends to make a motion to the Court of Appeal must first make a motion for a date and directions to a judge in accordance with Rule 90.25.
+(1) A motion may be made to the Court of Appeal, in accordance with this Rule 90.36.

+- (2) A motion may be made to the Court of Appeal in any appeal or other matter in which a motion may be made to the Court of Appeal by notice, application, motion, petition, or otherwise under this Rule 90.36, another Rule in these Rules, any other Rules, the Supreme Court Act (Canada), or other legislation. - (3) A person who intends to make a motion to the Court of Appeal must first make a motion for a date and directions to a judge in accordance with Rule 90.25.
+At the hearing of the motion for date and directions, the judge may, respecting the motion to the Court, assign dates for the filing of affidavits, written submissions, providing confirmation of whether cross-examination on affidavits will be sought and such further direction as may be required.